Pressure Point Deadly

 Are you interested in a serious pursuit of this kind of knowledge?
 If the answer is YES the take a look at my Kyusho Jitsu Home Study Course.
 This is everything you need to go from total beginner to 1st Dan Black Belt!

-Coming July 1st 2019 is my new book called "Deadly Pressure Points for Self Defense."
+On July 1st 2019 I released my new eBook called "Deadly Pressure Points for Self Defense."
 This book is for anyone concerned about high escalation self defense situations.
 For more information please click the button below.

 If you find these articles to be of value please share them with your like minded friends on Social Media.
 This helps us to grow and also helps me to bring you more awesome FREE content!